JUMP TO RESOURCES

-- Children of Veterans or Veterans
+Children of Veterans or Veterans

-- Financial Need
+Financial Need Waiver

-- Foster Children
+Waivers for Foster Children

-- Free and Reduced Lunch
+Free and Reduced Lunch Waiver

 If you qualify for free or reduced lunch, you may also automatically qualify for a fee waiver.
 Students who qualify for free or reduced lunch can also take the SAT and ACT for free.
 Ask your school counselor for more information.

-- NACAC/Guidance Counselor Waiver
+NACAC School Counselor Waiver